FAQs

 Why should a patient join Patient Options ?

-Patient Enrollment is FREE, and a means for them to save money on services that may otherwise cost them more money with a non-network provider.
+Patient Enrollment is FREE, and it provides a means for them to save money on services that may otherwise cost them more with a non-network provider.
 In these challenging times the cost of health care keeps increasing.
 We aim to keep healthcare more affordable.
+Provider or Clinic cost is only $99/month per tax ID/clinic location.

 Who can use Patient Options?